-In England, the Housing and Planning Act 2016 has given local authorities new enforcement powers in the form of civil penalties (up to £30,000) which can be imposed as an alternative to prosecuting landlords, and extended Rent Repayment Orders.
-The 2016 Act also provides for changes to the ‘fit and proper’ person test that applies to landlords of licensable HMOs.
-When the relevant provisions are in force, English local authorities will be able to use information held by the Tenancy Deposit Schemes to, amongst other things, identify non-licenced HMOs.
+In England, the Housing and Planning Act 2016 gave local authorities new enforcement powers in the form of civil penalties (up to £30,000) which can be imposed as an alternative to prosecuting landlords, and extended Rent Repayment Orders.
+The 2016 Act also provides for changes to the ‘fit and proper’ person test that applies to landlords of licensable HMOs and for English local authorities to access information held by the Tenancy Deposit Schemes in order to, amongst other things, identify non-licenced HMOs.

 Local authorities in England can seek to control growth in the number of HMOs in their areas by requiring planning applications for the conversion of residential properties into HMOs.
-The Welsh Government, with effect from 25 February 2016, has given planning authorities to power to require planning consent for new HMOs, and to consider the effects such dwellings might have on local areas, before deciding whether to approve planning permission or refuse it.
+The Welsh Government, with effect from 25 February 2016, gave planning authorities the power to require planning consent for new HMOs, and to consider the effects such dwellings might have on local areas, before deciding whether to approve planning permission or refuse it.